 - Larger companies integrate a PEO with their existing HR staff.

-A PEO is just one type of HR service provider.
+A PEO\Professional Employer Organization is just one type of HR service provider.
 Here’s how it compares:

-Brooks Payroll is a trusted PEO service provider that helps businesses handle HR, payroll, and compliance efficiently.
+Brooks Payroll is a Best PEO services Provider that businesses trust to handle HR, payroll, and compliance stuff easily.

 Why Choose Brooks Payroll?